 - conduct themselves in a manner that supports the mission of TCC and that exemplifies personal integrity.

 - arrive on time for scheduled exams.
-Failure to arrive on time may result in the loss of reservation (for community-based testing, Certiport Exams, and special testing accommodations facilitated by the EAC).
+Failure to arrive on time may result in the loss of reservation (for community-based testing, Certiport Exams, and special testing accommodations facilitated by the Accessibility Resources).

-- hats, coats, watches, backpacks, purses, snacks, water bottles, sunglasses and all electronic devices.
+- hats, coats, watches, backpacks, purses, snacks, water bottles, sunglasses and all electronic devices (fitbits, phones, etc.).

 - find appropriate accommodations for parents, spouses, friends and children.
 Outside parties will not be allowed in the testing area and children should not be left unattended at the College.

 - remain in the Testing Center after beginning an academic exam.